 - Mary Beth McEwen, Interim Executive Director, Cornell Cooperative Extension Of Oneida and Madison Counties

-- Abigail McHugh-Grifa, Executive Director, Rochester People’s Climate Coalition
+- Abigail McHugh-Grifa, Executive Director, Climate Solutions Accelerator of the Genesee-Finger Lakes Region

 - Elizabeth Yeampierre, Executive Director, UPROSE